-Woman’s Walking Shoe (Affiliate) (Non-Affiliate) Again, I probably wouldn’t just buy any shoe online, but this is the pair I have brought to Ireland a couple of times now and I really like them.
+Women’s Walking Shoe (Affiliate) (Non-Affiliate) Again, I probably wouldn’t just buy any shoe online, but this is the pair I have brought to Ireland a couple of times now and I really like them.
 They are super lightweight and really comfortable for long days.
 The material is almost mesh-like, so if they get wet during the day, they usually dry overnight and I can wear them easily the next.
 I will admit they aren’t the most fashionable of shoe, but when I am walking on a cliff side or in a cathedral I am not usually thinking about what is on my feet. :-)

 Walking Sticks (Affiliate) (Non-Affiliate) We bought our walking sticks in Ireland at a Dingle sports store.
 I wish we would have bought them prior to our trip because they were expensive.
 So expensive that we only bought one set and each took one pole.
 For each trip in Ireland, we pick a mountain to climb like Mount Brandon in Dingle, Errigal Mountain in Donegal, or Knockanaffrin in Waterford.
 I wouldn’t have done any of those without a walking stick–they really help save our knees especially on the way down.
 If you aren’t doing much ascending or descending on uneven terrain on your hill walks, you probably don’t need a walking stick.

-Medium Collapsible Duffel (Affiliate) (Non-Affiliate) This may be my favorite item.
+Small Collapsible Duffel (Affiliate) (Non-Affiliate) This may be my favorite item.
 A collapsible duffel bag is the perfect place to store dirty laundry, souvenirs or the overflow that occurs when everything was perfectly in its place before you left but somehow doesn’t fit in your suitcase anymore.
 I shove mine in a top zipper of my luggage and pull it out a couple of days into the trip to help keep me organized.
-Also,

 Large Collapsible Duffel Bag (Affiliate) (Non-Affiliate) How many souvenirs you plan to buy may determine how big of a bag you need. :-) I like to have two different sizes especially so we have something that houses our dirty laundry for when we drop it off at a laundrette.